ben-jacobson/Remora-STM32F4xx-W5500/README.md

 # Boards
 - Nucleo : working , connects to linuxcnc needs more testing
 - Blackpill : working , connects to linuxcnc needs more testing
-- BTT Octopus 446 : working , connects to linuxcnc needs more testing

 # TO DO and known issues

-- Encoder modules need to be ported.
+- PWM/Encoder modules need to be ported.
 Still a WIP, but I do not know where to point the signals.
 - UART console output needs to be added.
 - Add a platformio.ini define for SPI CS pin

 ------------------------------------------